Hallur20/Assignment4Databases/README.md

 Sales -> access to read orders / orderdetails, can help customer with creating order details / make a comment in orders.

+IT -> can read all tables / insert data anywhere (we decided that root is the same user)